ebrown-SL/cloudtrader-api/README.md

 ## Running locally with Visual Studio

-Open the project from the solution file, and use the run button, and access the api at `https://localhost:5000`
+Open the project from the solution file, run, and access the api at `https://localhost:5000`.

+In development mode the `JWT_KEY` variable should be set in the user secrets which will be used to generate and verify JWT tokens.
+The key can be anything but will fail if less than 16 characters.

+`dotnet user-secrets set "JWT_KEY" "<your-key>"`

 ## Running unit tests